ECMaccoux/redesigned-meme/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+Our team would like to help airlines book passengers on their flights in an efficient manner.
+To do this, we'll be used a custom
+AVL tree implmentation that assigns an array to each node.
+The nodes represent flights, and each spot in the node's array represents a seat for a passenger to fill.
+The tree will be sorted and balanced based on AVL specifications, the nodes would be based on a custom
+FlightNode class created by us, and the passengers would be based on a custom Passenger class created by us.
+The arrays themselves will be sorted by seat letter/number.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)